 Vietnam – 2/28/1961 to 5/7/1975

-There are now about 115 "hubs", or cities from which flights originate, around the country.
-National Honor Flight Network provides us with technical and travel support, and helps arrange activities in Washington D.C.
+There are now about 137 "hubs", or cities from which flights originate, in 43 States.

-We are supported by various private and commercial donors.
-We are supported by many veterans organizations in the region.
+We are supported by private and commercial donors (NO Government funding!).
+We are also supported by many veterans & Civic organizations, schools, churches, emloyees of corporations, Foundations & individuals.
 We have no paid staff.
 Our volunteers organize the veterans for travel, arrange the travel both to and from Washington, and arrange all transportation, activities and meals in Washington.
-The trip is typically all in one day, spending several hours at the World War Two Memorial, and visiting other Washington landmarks such as the Korean War Memorial, Vietnam Wall, Lincoln Memorial or the Marine Corps War Memorial.

 Priority is given to those veterans who served in World War II, then Korea and then Vietnam.
 If a veteran is certified terminally ill by a doctor but able to travel, he or she moves up the priority list no matter what their era of service.
 Anyone interested in donating can do so here.